In Full Bloom: Flowers and their Role in Hyperrealism

 Roses Monet Sky - Ben Schonzeit

-"Roses Monet Sky" - Acrylic on linen, 101.6 x 111.8 cm
+"Roses Monet Sky" acrylic on linen, 101.6 x 111.8 cm

 Glen Semple

-Canadian visual artist Glen Semple celebrates the beauty of ‘the everyday’ with photorealistic floral paintings suffused with colour.
+Canadian visual artist Glen Semple celebrates the beauty of ‘the everyday’ with hyperreal floral paintings suffused with colour.
 His vibrant compositions seem to transcend the boundaries of our observation, a result of his intricate focus on hidden detail often unnoticed by the naked eye.

-I get pleasure from creating a realist image while exploring the subtle variations in colour, light, value, and textures that create the illusion of depth.
+Semple’s paintings explore our relationships with ordinary objects.
+They are intended to be playful positive statements about the surrounding environment: "I get pleasure from creating a realist image while exploring the subtle variations in colour, light, value, and textures that create the illusion of depth."

 A little bit of Allium - Glen Semple

-"A Little Bit of Allium" - Acrylic on canvas, 120 x 120 cm
+"A Little Bit of Allium" acrylic on canvas, 120 x 120 cm

 While Semple’s compositions are based on photographs, the process of creating a photographic composition is more involved than simply snapping a shutter: